This post may contain affiliate links. Please see our disclosure policy.

 Have you ever looked into your pantry, grabbed a jar of seasoning, and thought, “Why can’t I learn how to make that?”
 Well, you can!
 And today, we’re starting with garlic salt!

-You’ll love how easy this is to make… and pretty soon, you’ll be adding it to everything!
+You’ll love learning how to make garlic salt… and pretty soon, you’ll be adding this homemade seasoning recipe to everything!

 Garlic Salt Ingredients pre-measured into mise en place bowls with labels